KarFre/Public-Information-2021/README.md

 This will launch index.html, which will redirect to the landing page.

-A SQL database must be implemented using the SQL script provided in order for the access points and the login/logout functionality to work.
+A SQL database must be implemented using ```script_public_information.sql``` in order for the access points and the login/logout functionality to work.

 ## Developers